deepomicslab/LocalHGT/README.md

 ```
 conda install localhgt
 ```
-Notably, it is recommanded to create a new conda environment and then install LocalHGT
+Notably, it is recommanded to create a new conda environment and install LocalHGT simutaneously.
 ```
 conda create --name localhgt --channel wshuai294 localhgt
 conda activate localhgt